JustSleightly/SleightlyBall/README.md

 <blockquote>

 All GameObjects will have their root re-positioned to (0, 0, 0).

+If the input GameObject is a prefab, the prefab will be unpacked.

 Inputting the Avatar Root or SleightlyBall's own GameObject will automatically be removed.